jhale/selected-topics-in-mmcs/README.md

 Please see the [ACME](https://acme.uni.lu) system.

+#### Teaching units

+Following the rules set out by the Vice Rectorate for Academic Affairs the course will be taught as a continuous block of 2 TUs of 45 minutes beginning 15 minutes after the scheduled start in the ACME system.

 ### Description

 In this seminar series we will discover some classic papers that have had a